 How Difficult is Manaslu Circuit Trek?

 The difficulty level for the Manaslu Circuit Trek depends on how fit, experienced, and prepared a person is.
-Generally, it is considered as a moderate-level trek.
-Trekking can be challenging because of the high altitude, long hours of walking, and possibly dangerous paths.
+Generally, it is considered a moderate-level trek.
+However, trekking can be challenging because of the high altitude, long hours of walking, and possibly dangerous paths.
 Completing the trek usually takes 14 to 20 days, with an average of 5 to 10 hours of daily walking.
 The climb up and down the Larkya La pass is particularly challenging, but it offers a breathtaking view of the surrounding peaks.
 Hiking for more than two weeks might make the trekker feel monotonous.

 - Distance and Duration: Trekking long distances for many days makes the trek challenging.
 You will soon get tired if you are not physically fit and lack stamina.
 Being fatigued during the 14-day Manaslu Circuit trek always led to severe health issues.
 So be sure to be physically fit by performing exercises months before going on a trek.